side-projects-42/Resource-Store-2/Container/NZKAS/jest/website/versioned_docs/version-22.x/JestObjectAPI.md

 Also under the alias: `.runTimersToTime()`

 Executes only the macro task queue (i.e. all tasks queued by `setTimeout()` or `setInterval()` and `setImmediate()`).

 When this API is called, all timers are advanced by `msToRun` milliseconds.
-All pending "macro-tasks" that have been queued via `setTimeout()` or `setInterval()`, and would be executed within this time frame will be executed.
+All pending “macro-tasks” that have been queued via `setTimeout()` or `setInterval()`, and would be executed within this time frame will be executed.
 Additionally if those macro-tasks schedule new macro-tasks that would be executed within the same time frame, those will be executed until there are no more macro-tasks remaining in the queue, that should be run within `msToRun` milliseconds.

 ### `jest.runOnlyPendingTimers()`

 Executes only the macro-tasks that are currently pending (i.e., only the tasks that have been queued by `setTimeout()` or `setInterval()` up to this point).
 If any of the currently pending macro-tasks schedule new macro-tasks, those new tasks will not be executed by this call.

 This is useful for scenarios such as one where the module being tested schedules a `setTimeout()` whose callback schedules another `setTimeout()` recursively (meaning the scheduling never stops).
-In these scenarios, it's useful to be able to run forward in time by a single step at a time.
+In these scenarios, it’s useful to be able to run forward in time by a single step at a time.

 ### `jest.requireActual(moduleName)`